adlnet/xAPI-Spec/xAPI.md

 		<td>url</td>
 		<td>URL</td>
 		<td>Optional</td>
-		<td>An optional url which SHOULD resolve to a document human-readable information about the activity,
+		<td>An optional URL which SHOULD resolve to a document human-readable information about the activity,
 		which MAY include a way to 'launch' the activity.
 		</td>
 	</tr>